elm-city-craftworks/practicing-ruby-manuscripts/articles/v3/010-robustness.md

 ### Lesson 2: Plan for various kinds of predictable failures.

 Because Newman does not know anything about the applications it runs except that they all implement a `call` method, it is not possible to be selective about what kinds of errors to handle.
-Instead, a catch-all mechanism is implemented in the `Newman::Server#process_request` method:
+Instead, a catch-all mechanism is implemented in the `process_request` method:

 ```ruby
 module Newman